ultra7677/ADWebLab1/README.md

 ![greeting](https://raw.githubusercontent.com/ultra7677/ADWebLab1/master/images/greeting.jpg)

-As we can see, we can easilly use the values of model to generate a view, and this is the end of my application, you can check all the codes in my github repository.
+As we can see, we can easilly use the values of a model to generate a view, and sumbit a form to existing model in a view.

+This is the end of my application, you can check all the codes in my github repository.

 ---
 Reference: